qingkaikong/blog/data_science_20_questions/README.md

 	For more details, there is a very nice paper [The Relationship Between Precision-Recall and ROC Curves](http://pages.cs.wisc.edu/~jdavis/davisgoadrichcamera2.pdf).

 5. **How can you prove that one improvement you've brought to an algorithm is really an improvement over not doing anything?**
+	My answer to this question is simply do a [A/B testing](https://www.optimizely.com/ab-testing/).
+With the same settings (dataset, hardware environment etc.), we can run both the older version of the algorithm and the modified version, and then compare the results in terms of performance (accuracy, speed, usage of resources, etc.).

 6. **What is root cause analysis?**
+	I am not so familiar with this analysis.
+But it seems a technique to identify the underlying causes of why something occurred (usually bad accidents), so that the most effective solutions can be identified and implemented.
+It is a method of problem solving used for identifying the root causes, according to [WiKi](https://en.wikipedia.org/wiki/Root_cause_analysis).

 7. **Are you familiar with pricing optimization, price elasticity, inventory management, competitive intelligence?
 Give examples.**
+	No.

 8. **What is statistical power?**